Buckshole reservoir safety works

 Protecting the environment and maintaining the amenity value of the lakes for the enjoyment of our community are very important to us.
 An ecology assessment has been undertaken to ensure negative impacts are avoided and discussions are taking place with Historic England regarding the heritage interest of the park.

-During construction, planned for summer 2021, it will be necessary to temporarily close-off access to the area around the western side of the dam so that the work can be carried out safely.
+During construction, planned for late 2021, it will be necessary to temporarily close-off access to the area around the western side of the dam so that the work can be carried out safely.

 We also realise that noise can be an issue during construction, and this will be addressed by careful selection of an experienced contractor and the use of appropriate construction machinery and equipment.